 - 1. Remove the mouthpiece cover and shake the inhaler thoroughly. - 2.
 Prime the pMDI into the air if it is new or has not been used for several days. - 3.
 Sit up straight or stand up. - 4.
-Breathe all the way out. - 5.
-Place the pMDI between their teeth; make sure that their tongue is flat under the mouthpiece and does not block the pMDI. - 6.
+Breathe all the way out. - Place the pMDI between their teeth; make sure that their tongue is flat under the mouthpiece and does not block the pMDI. - 6.
 Seal their lips. - 7.
 Actuate the pMDI as they begin to breathe in slowly. - 8.
 Hold their breath for 10 seconds.
 If they cannot hold their breath for 10 seconds, then for as long as possible. - 9.
 Wait one minute if another puff of medicine is needed. - 10.
-Repeat Steps 2-10 until the dosage prescribed by the patient's physician is reached. - 11.
-If taking a corticosteroid, she/he should rinse the mouth after the last puff of medicine, spit out the water and not swallow it. - 12.
+Repeat Steps 2-10 until the dosage prescribed by the patient's physician is reached. - 1.
+If taking a corticosteroid, they should rinse their mouth after the last puff of medicine, spit out the water, and not swallow it. - 12.
 Replace the mouthpiece cover on the pMDI after each use.

-Breath-Actuated pMDI (AutohalerTM) Technique: When using the AutohalerTM, the patient should be instructed to:
+Breath-Actuated pMDI (RediHaler[TM]) Technique: When using the RediHaler[TM], the patient should be instructed to:

-- 1. Remove the mouthpiece cover and check for foreign objects. - 2.
-Keep the Autohaler in a vertical position while the arrow points up, and do not block the air vents. - 3.
-Prime the AutohalerTM into the air if it is new or has not been used recently. - 4.
-Push the lever up. - Push the white test fire slide on the bottom of the mouthpiece for priming the Autohaler[TM]. - 6.
-Push the lever down in order to release the second priming spray. - 7.
-Return the lever to its down position and raise the lever so that it snaps into place. - 8.
-Sit up straight or stand up. - 9.
-Shake the AutohalerTM three or four times. - 10.
-Breathe out normally, away from the AutohalerTM. - 11.
+- 1. Remove the white cap cover over the mouthcpiece and check for foreign objects. - 2.
+Keep the RediHaler[TM] in a upright position. - 3.
+Breathe out normally, away from the RediHaler[TM]. - 4.
 Place the pMDI between their teeth.
-Make sure that their tongue is flat under the mouthpiece and does not block the pMDI. - 12.
-Seal their lips around the mouthpiece. - 13.
-Inhale deeply through the mouthpiece with steady moderate force, - 14.
-Pay attention to the click sound and the feel of a soft puff when the AutohalerTM triggers the release of medicine. - 15.
-Continue to inhale until the lungs are full. - 16.
-Remove the mouthpiece from the mouth. - 17.
-Hold breath for 10 seconds or as long as possible. - 18.
-Repeat steps above until the dosage prescribed by the patient's physician is reached. - 19.
-Replace the mouthpiece cover and make sure the lever is down.
+Make sure that their tongue is flat under the mouthpiece and does not block the pMDI. - 5.
+Seal their lips around the mouthpiece and do not block the air vent on top of the inhaler. - 6.
+Inhale deeply through the mouthpiece with steady moderate force. - 7.
+Remove the mouthpiece from the mouth. - 8.
+Hold breath for 5 to 10 seconds or as long as possible. - 9.
+Repeat steps above until the dosage prescribed by the patient's physician is reached. - 10.
+Replace the mouthpiece cover and rinse mouth.